LfE Database

 LFE ID Facility Type Description of Event Criticality Safety Parameters Affected Immediate Actions Taken Method of Resolution Apparent Cause(s) Root Cause Lessons Learnt Type of Operation Keyword(s)

-001 Fuel Cycle Facility Uranium Accumulation in Casting Furnace Mass Material was cleaned out & whole set of Corrective Actions Natural build-up over time Assumptions about uranium accumulations in the casting process did not align with operations in the field Need to understand process you are assessing - view it in action Operations Furnace, accumulation, hidden
+001 Fuel Cycle Facility Uranium Accumulation in Casting Furnace Mass Material was cleaned out & whole set of Corrective Actions Incorrect Assumption Assumptions about uranium accumulations in the casting process did not align with operations in the field Need to understand process you are assessing - view it in action Operations Furnace, accumulation, hidden

 002 Storage/ Waste/ Repository Storage of Materials Above Height of CAAS Analysis Assumptions (On Top of a Cabinet) CWS/ CAAS Material immediately relocated Human Error Unknown - possibly lack of awareness of CAAS assumptions ?
 None given - but presumably lessons for (i) training / briefing, and (ii) investigate whether height restriction is required Emergency Planning/ Recovery Storage, CAAS, stacking